jordanbrock/bootstrap-daterangepicker-rails/README.md

 # Date Range Picker for Twitter Bootstrap

+To use with Rails 4.x, use this branch: https://github.com/jordanbrock/bootstrap-daterangepicker-rails/tree/rails4

+Thanks to @allomov for doing all the work on the 4.x branch.

 _Description from DateRangePicker for Twitter Bootstrap_

 This date range picker component for Twitter Bootstrap creates a dropdown menu from which a user can